LachezarKolevGit/bdz-ticket-portal/README.md

 Clone of the train system used by the Bulgarian State Railways.

-Let's you create routes, trains, upload train stations by coordinates (latitude and longitude).
+Lets you create routes, trains, upload train stations by coordinates (latitude and longitude).

 The system supports ticket discounts based on the client's profile and applies outside peak hour discounts.